-7.1 A committee is a Board Committee only if its existence and charge come from the Board, regardless of whether Board members sit on the Committee.
+7(1) A committee is a Board Committee only if its existence and charge come from the Board, regardless of whether Board members sit on the Committee.

-7.2 Unless otherwise stated, a Board Committee ceases to exist as soon as its task is complete.
+(2) Unless otherwise stated, a Board Committee ceases to exist as soon as its task is complete.

-- 7.3 Board Committees and their mandates are as follows: - (a) GM Annual Performance Review Committee - (i) Membership shall consist of the Chair, Vice Chair, Finance Chair, and Governance Committee Chair. - (ii) The committee shall collaborate with the current GM to develop a process of performance review and bring recommendation(s) back to the Board regarding GM evaluation and associated remuneration. - (b) Governance Committee - (c) Audit Committee
+- (3) Board Committees and their mandates are as follows: - (a) GM Annual Performance Review Committee - (i) Membership shall consist of the Chair, Vice Chair, Finance Chair, and Governance Committee Chair. - (ii) The committee shall collaborate with the current GM to develop a process of performance review and bring recommendation(s) back to the Board regarding GM evaluation and associated remuneration. - (b) Governance Committee - (i) The committee shall collaborate with the GM to develop policy and advise the board in areas of governance, best practices and the roles and responsibility of the board, executive, committees, delegates and management.